AshleyYakeley/Truth/mkdocs/docs/type-system.md

 `T +A` = `T {+A}`
 `T -A` = `T {-A}`

-It's important to remember that `-` and `+` indicated contravariance and covariance, not negative and positive polarity.
+It's important to remember that `-` and `+` indicate contravariance and covariance, not negative and positive polarity.